Skip to main content

 Complete Configuration

-Here's a production-ready configuration with multiple upstreams:
+Here's a production-ready configuration with S3 backend and multiple upstreams:

 [server]